bank-and-shoe/bank-and-shoe.github.io/_posts/2025-04-19-math-to-field-marshal.md

 Yikes!
 It's pretty clear that if you have a very low chance to win a game, you're unlikely to make much progress towards ranking up.
 At 30% win rate, it took on average over 27,000 games to reach Field Marshal!

-*(I tried with lower win percentages, but even with, say, 25% win rate, the simulations took literal hours and didn't complete.)*
+*(I tried with lower win percentages, but even with, say, 25% win rate, the simulations took more than an hour to finish, so I gave up.)*